 Facebook, fundraisers, and you

-One of the biggest advantages to Africa Family Rescue’s social campaign was the sharing.
+One of the biggest advantages to Africa Family Rescue’s campaign was reaching a new audience.
 It was shared 18 times on Facebook and once across Twitter.

 What both businesses and nonprofits can learn from Ben’s experience is that Facebook is not just an effective way to reach your existing audience, it’s a way to reach a whole new audience.

 As organizations across the country are worrying about growth, it’s important to think about Facebook’s snowball effect.
-The results from a social campaign may not be what you expect, but that’s not necessarily a bad thing.
+The results from your campaign may not be what you expect, but that’s not necessarily a bad thing.